Getting to the Finish Line (A Poem)

 With a strength that came from somewhere deep within

-They said I’m a great leader
+They referred to me as a great leader

 But I wasn’t looking for fame

-This was an initiation
+This was a graduation

 And part of my soul’s journey